jcchan23/SAIL/Repeat/GraphSite/README.md

-# GraphSite-dgl
+# GraphSite

-Reimplementation of the GraphSite model by using dgl.
+Reimplementation of the GraphSite model by using pytorch.

 The original implementation could be referred at [GraphSite](https://github.com/biomed-AI/GraphSite).